 Robinhood is an especially secure exchange for crypto users, since it doesn’t allow crypto withdrawals by default.
 But some crypto users want to be able to withdraw their crypto into a wallet—because they want to use it to play video games, invest in DeFi apps, or make payments.

 So even though Robinhood doesn’t allow withdrawals by default, an attacker can still withdraw your crypto from it if you end up needing to enable withdrawals.

 FYI: Aside from disabling withdrawals, another great way to protect your crypto is to enable withdrawals, but transfer your crypto into a wallet.
-We’ve provided an analysis of the best crypto wallets to help you decide which one to use.

 As with all U.S.-licensed stock brokerages, Robinhood Crypto requires you to verify your identity.
 That means you can’t use the service unless you enter your name, address, Social Security number, and phone number, and upload photos of your driver’s license or passport.

 That creates a risk of your personal information being revealed through a hack.
 Many Robinhood users were the victims of exactly this kind of attack in 2021.